Locrian24/one-day-exercises/README.md

-# one-day-exercises
+# One Day Exercises/Projects
-One day exercises/projects I've done to learn and improve when I have time
+One day exercises/projects:

+### DIY React
+  - Followed https://pomb.us/build-your-own-react/ to built a basic version of React from the ground up
+  - Added type definitions where appropriate